josh-ashkinaze/Coffee-Analysis/README.md

-# coffee-analysis
+# Coffee-Analysis

 In this analysis, I took a look at 1000+ coffee reviews.

-I answer two research questions:
+## My Questions

 1. Which aspect of coffee is most important for assigning an overall rating?